 Dynamics 365: 2020 release wave 2 plan

 The Dynamics 365 release plan for the 2020 release wave 2 describes all new features releasing from October 2020 through March 2021.
 You can either browse the release plan online or download the document as a PDF file.
-The PDF file also includes information about Power Apps, Power Automate, Power Virtual Agents, Power Platform governance and administration, and Common Data Model and data integration.
+The PDF file also includes information about Power Apps, Power Automate, Power Virtual Agents, Microsoft Power Platform governance and administration, and data integration.

 2020 release wave 2 overview